garado/cozy/.github/README.md

   - Put `pi` (located in `$HOME/go/bin`) in your path
 - Set the `PIXELA_USER_NAME` and `PIXELA_USER_TOKEN` environment variables
 - Update `user_variables.lua` with the habits you want to display
 - The `utils/dash/habits/cache_habits` script caches data from Pixela.
+Read the script documentation.
 Run it periodically with a cron job to keep your widget updated.

 **Finances tracker**